 (2) Major corrections.
-For the amendment of a record requiring the creation of an affidavit of correction or the submission of documentary evidence to support a change or correction to a record, the fee shall be ten dollars (\$10.00) for the revision, and \$10.00 for one certified copy of the amended record.
+For the amendment of a record requiring the creation of an affidavit of correction or the submission of documentary evidence to support a change or correction to a record, the amendment will be made upon receipt of the statutorily required fee pursuant to Section 24-14-29 NMSA 1978, and shall include one certified copy of the amended record.

-D. Multiple Copies.
-The fee for additional copies, after those provided for in Subsections A. and B., and Paragraph (2) of Subsection C, of this section shall be \$10.00 for each copy of a birth certificate and \$5.00 for each copy of a death certificate.
+D. Multiple Copies. additional copies, after those provided for in Subsections A and B, and Paragraph (2) of Subsection C, of this section will be provided upon receipt of the statutorily required fee pursuant to Section 24-14-29 NMSA 1978.

 E. Other.
 For any statistical research, other agency verification, data provision service or permit not specified in statute, the state registrar shall determine the fee for service on the basis of the costs of providing such services and determine the manner in which such costs must be paid.
-[7.2.2.3 NMAC - Rp, 7 NMAC 2.2.22, 12/30/2010]